SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 ---

-Select the color sets that you want to include in your theme file:
+Select the color sets that you want to include in your theme file.
+Then set the main colors that you want to use in your theme.

+*NOTE: After you select your color sets you will see that the main colors below are initially set to the Fanny Pack main colors.
+That is intentional to provide an example.*

 <Checkbox
-  bind:checked={includedColorSets.nonNeutralColors}
+  bind:checked={includedColorSets.fpNonNeutralColors}
-  label="Non-Neutral Colors"
+  label="FP Non-Neutral Colors"
   on:change={includeColorSet}
 />

 <Checkbox
   bind:checked={includedColorSets.fpNeutralColors}
-  label="Fanny Pack Neutral Colors" on:change={includeColorSet}
+  label="FP Neutral Colors"
+  on:change={includeColorSet}
 />